ZhaoYouYa/mylog/dotnet/csharp/hellocsharp.md

 ### 1.1 The features why you use C#

 1. If you have experience in writing c++, c# is very easy for you.
 2. C# is not a community language, it belongs to Microsoft. so, there are many great packages like asp. net, EF-Core, and so on for C#.
+Microsoft had decided that C# is their **first** language.
 3. Not a system language, but C# has enough high speed.
 4. C# has a big surface, sometimes, it causes a little confusion, but as a direct result, it can build apps in a great variety.